-A historical/archaeological resources records search was conducted at the Eastern Information Center of the California Historic Resources Information System (CHRIS) in 20202 in support of the environmental review for the introduction of commercial air passenger service at Bishop Airport.
+A historical/archaeological resources records search was conducted at the Eastern Information Center of the California Historic Resources Information System (CHRIS) in 2020 in support of the environmental review for the introduction of commercial air passenger service at Bishop Airport.
 The results of this records search were also used to evaluate the Proposed Project's compliance with the requirements of Section 106 of the National Historic Preservation Act (54 U.S.C. §§ 300101-307108 (1966)) and to meet the requirements of both NEPA and CEQA.
 In furtherance of the Section 106 process, an Area of Potential Effects (APE) was delineated for the Proposed Project.
 The APE is shown on Figure 10.
-The APE for the Proposed Project includes the extent of all proposed construction work and staging areas, encompassing an area of approximately 9 acres within the Runway 12 safety area and 6.5 acres within the Runway 30 safety area.
+The APE for the Proposed Project includes the extent of all proposed construction work and staging areas, encompassing an area of approximately 9 acres within the Runway 12 safety area, and 6.5 acres within the Runway 30 safety area, and areas along the sides of Runway 12/30 which would be graded to a depth not exceeding 24 inches.
+The APE also vertically extends 20 feet below the ground level which represents the maximum depth of ground disturbance.
 The records search had three objectives: